zonneplan/KiBot/README.md

                                   IBoM option, avoid using in conjunction with KiBot variants/filters.
         - `no_compression`: [boolean=false] Disable compression of pcb data.
         - `no_redraw_on_drag`: [boolean=false] Do not redraw pcb on drag by default.
-        - `normalize_field_case`: [boolean=false] Normalize extra field name case.
-E.g. 'MPN' and 'mpn' will be considered the same field.
-        - `output`: [string='%f-%i%I%v.%x'] Filename for the output, use '' to use the IBoM filename (%i=ibom, %x=html).
-Affected by global options.
         - `show_fabrication`: [boolean=false] Show fabrication layer by default.
-        - `show_fields`: [string=''] Comma separated list of fields to show in the BOM.
-                         Value and Footprint are displayed when nothing is specified.
         - `sort_order`: [string='C,R,L,D,U,Y,X,F,SW,A,~,HS,CNN,J,P,NT,MH'] Default sort order for components.
 Must contain '~' once.
         - `variant`: [string=''] Board variant to apply.
                      Avoid using it in conjunction with IBoM native filtering options.